gitagogaming/gitagogaming/README.md

-### Howdy! 👋
-My name is David and I like to break things and then make them work again... <br>
+### Hi There 👋, My name is David and I like to create stuff, fix it and then make it work again... <br>

 <div align="center">
     <a href="https://www.linkedin.com/in/david-bell-68277256/" target="_blank">